-Most pro audio users that have used these earphones speak of the beauty and the astounding sound quality of the MP1 MixPhones, even for its price, as well as its comfort and solid design.
-The general sum is that they are extremely comfortable, strong, durable, with the option to perform critical listening in the midrange trouble spot, a broad wide bandwidth, and good frequency response.
+Most pro audio users that used these earphones speak of the beauty and the sound quality of the MP1 MixPhones, even for its price, as well as its comfort and solid design.
+The general argument is that they are extremely comfortable, strong, durable, with the option to perform critical listening in the midrange trouble spot, a broad wide bandwidth, and good frequency response.

 Pro & Cons of Avantone MP1 MixPhones

 - Strong and sturdy design, thanks to metal parts